Cldfire/nvml-wrapper/README.md

 NVML is intended to be a platform for building 3rd-party applications, and is also the underlying library for NVIDIA's nvidia-smi tool.

-## Compilation
+## Usage

+`nvml-wrapper` builds on top of generated bindings for NVML that make use of the [`libloading`][libloading] crate.
+This means the NVML library gets loaded upon calling `NVML::init` and can return an error if NVML isn't present, making it possible to drop NVIDIA-related features in your code at runtime on systems that don't have relevant hardware.

+Successful execution of `NVML::init` means:

-The NVML library comes with the NVIDIA drivers and is essentially present on any system with a functioning NVIDIA graphics card.
-The compilation steps vary between Windows and Linux, however.
+* The NVML library was present on the system and able to be opened

-### Windows

-I have been able to successfully compile and run this wrapper's tests using both the GNU and MSVC toolchains.
-An import library (`nvml.lib`) is included for compilation with the MSVC toolchain.

-The NVML library dll can be found at `%ProgramW6432%\NVIDIA Corporation\NVSMI\` (which is `C:\Program Files\NVIDIA Corporation\NVSMI\` on my machine).
-I had to add this folder to my `PATH` or place a copy of the dll in the same folder as the executable in order to have everything work properly at runtime with the GNU toolchain.
-You may need to do the same; I'm not sure if the MSVC toolchain needs this step or not.

-### Linux

-The NVML library can be found at `/usr/lib/nvidia-<driver-version>/libnvidia-ml.so`;
-on my system with driver version 375.51 installed, this puts the library at `/usr/lib/nvidia-375/libnvidia-ml.so`.

-The `sys` crates' build script will automatically add the appropriate directory to the paths searched for the library, so you shouldn't have to do anything manually in theory.
+* The function symbol to initialize NVML was loaded and called successfully
+* An attempt has been made to load all other NVML function symbols

+Every function you call thereafter will individually return an error if it couldn't be loaded from the NVML library during the `NVML::init` call.

+Note that it's not advised to repeatedly call `NVML::init` as the constructor has to perform all the work of loading the function symbols from the library each time it gets called.
+Instead, call `NVML::init` once and store the resulting `NVML` instance somewhere to be accessed throughout the lifetime of your program.

 ## NVML Support

-This wrapper is being developed against and currently supports NVML version 10.1.
-Each new version of NVML is guaranteed to be backwards-compatible according to NVIDIA, so this wrapper should continue to work without issue regardless of NVML version bumps.
+This wrapper is being developed against and currently supports NVML version
+11. Each new version of NVML is guaranteed to be backwards-compatible according to NVIDIA, so this wrapper should continue to work without issue regardless of NVML version bumps.